 I always say that I vastly prefer an egg-based breakfast to a baked-good-based one.
 And it's true.
 I simply find them more satiating.
 But having eggs for breakfast every single day can get boring.
 That's why recipes like this one are so great - they keep things varied and interesting.

 These cute little cups are just perfect for breakfast!
 It's good to always have a few of them in the fridge.
 They remove the temptation of eating something starchy for breakfast or grabbing the wrong type of snack.

 The ingredients needed to make this recipe

-You’ll only need a few ingredients to make ham ad egg cups (the exact measurements are listed in the recipe card below.
+You'll only need a few simple ingredients to make these ham and egg cups.
+The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Salt and pepper: I use kosher salt.
 If you use fine salt instead, you might want to reduce the amount you use, or the cups could end up too salty.

 To season: Onion powder and red pepper flakes.

 How to make ham and egg cups

 It's very easy!
 The recipe card below provides detailed instructions.
 Here are the basic steps: